 My journey

-Hell, one of my core memories is in seventh grade when all the girls around me bragged about how they had no desire to wear makeup – they knew how unimportant and shallow it was to care that much about how you look.
+Hell, one of my core memories is in seventh grade when all the girls around me bragged about how they had no desire to wear makeup.
+They knew how unimportant and shallow it was to care that much about how you look.

 I mean, we all know that what’s inside matters most, and not to judge others on their appearances.
 I’ve known that and felt that and believed that since the start, and still do.
 However, when did that begin to negate how we present ourselves and the effort to which we should or should not care?
 Why is there a moral value placed on the types of judgement we have (i.e. it’s bad to judge someone based on their looks, but it’s good to judge them if they care about how they look)?